Hunger, poverty and homelessness affect every nation — even the richest and most powerful.

 - How has the social makeup of people in need — in terms of age, race, gender, etc. — changed in recent decades?

 - What are the main challenges facing low-income families today?

 - Which policy interventions have proven successful in helping families achieve economic independence?
 Which ones have failed?

 - How can charities and nonprofits most effectively serve the poor?

 - How do the economic-mobility prospects of low-income Americans compare with their counterparts in other rich democracies?

 In order to determine the cities with the neediest populations, WalletHub compared 182 cities — including the 150 most populated U.S. cities, plus at least two of the most populated cities in each state — across two key dimensions, “Economic Well-Being” and “Health & Safety.”

-We evaluated those dimensions using 27 relevant metrics, which are listed below with their corresponding weights.
+We evaluated those dimensions using 28 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the highest level of economic disadvantage.
-Data for metrics marked with an asterisk (*) were available only at the state level and therefore half-weighted.
+Data for metrics marked with an asterisk (*) were available at the state level only.

 Finally, we determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.
 In determining our sample, we considered only the city proper in each case and excluded cities in the surrounding metro area.

 - Child Poverty Rate: Triple Weight (~7.83 Points)